 • Reliable, non-intrusive flow and concentration measurement

 • No media contact, no wear on the instrumentation, no risk of leaks

 • ALMAG-WP with Teflon liners or ALMAG-WP with all ceramic construction offers better accuracy of up to 0.2% vs. 0.5% for ultrasonic meters; however, process shutdown is required for installation

 Ammonia and Nitric Acids measurement

-The AlsonicDSP ultrasonic flow meter , not only measures the volumetric flow rate, but also the sonic velocity of the liquid, a PLC or DSC can be programed to relate acid concentration levels versus fluid sonic velocity.
-There is a direct relationship between sonic velocity and changes of concentration.
+The ALSONIC-DSP ultrasonic flow meter, not only measures the volumetric flow rate but also the sonic velocity of the liquid, a PLC or DSC can be programmed to relate acid concentration levels versus fluid sonic velocity.
+There is a direct relationship between sonic velocity and changes in concentration.
 The operator is now able to also supervise the concentration of the fluids running through the pipe.
 If the measuring values deviate from the preset values, the process is automatically regulated.

 • Non-intrusive online concentration measurement – substitution of the inaccurate radioactive analyzer

 • Reliable and accurate measurements with results that match the laboratory samples

 • Clean and safe solution – no risk of leakages